 Aside from animal attacks, zoos also have to think about what might happen if animals escape from their cage.
 Here are some examples:

 Escape incidents can lead to mass hysteria, leaving many of the guests and even the community in panic.
-Lawsuits can arise when escape incidents happen.
-This might not only come from the guests but also from concerned community members.
+Lawsuits can arise when escape incidents happen from concerned community members.

-General liability insurance won’t apply to lawsuits community members file.
-What can give protection instead is public liability insurance.
-Both work the same way.
+What can give protection is public liability insurance.
+Both general and public liability work the same way.
 The only difference is that general liability works for lawsuits made by a zoo’s guests while public liability works for lawsuits made by the public.

 Commercial Property Insurance for Zoos